xxrxhj/SQL/README.md

-# S&P 500 Index Fund OHLCV (2016-2017)
+# Finance: S&P 500 Index Fund OHLCV (2016-2017)

-## S&P 500 is an investment index of top performing stocks.
+## S&P 500 index is a benchmark of the U.S. stock market.
 The following databases included the open-high-low-close-volume data from 2016 to 2017.
 Let's see what the data tell us.

 1. Prepare S_P and SPIndex databases
 ```